How to Protect Yourself From Dollar Collapse [2023 UPDATE]

 A few months back, every adult US citizen received an “airdrop” of $1200 USD.
 This cheque was meant to ease the difficulties created due to a nation-wide lockdown.
 Several countries followed suit, each offering stimulus cheques to citizens that were unable to work.

 In order to absorb this emergency measure, the US dollar with experience a decrease in value (inflation), and US citizens will most likely witness unfavorable changes in their tax system.

 3. Other currency alternatives

-From the recent interest rates cuts to the enormous devaluation of savings, people have started to realize that the financial system is rigged.
+From the recent interest rate cuts to the enormous devaluation of savings, people have started to realize that the financial system is rigged.
 It takes from the poor and gives even more to the rich – we have seen the narrative repeat over and over.

 As a result, the public is starting to look for alternatives to protect its value.